 Apply two coats to each candy corn piece.
 Allowing time to dry and a light sanding between the coats.

 All of the different candy corn pieces should be painted pretty similarly.
-To keep the different colors spaced evenly, mark lightly 1 inch from the tip of the candy corn for the white and 1 1/2-inch from the wider bottom for the yellow.
+To keep the different colors spaced evenly, mark lightly 1 inch from the tip of the candy corn for the white and 1 ½ inch from the broader bottom for the yellow.
 Paint the center orange.

 Depending on the coverage of the paint you may want to paint two coats.

-To hold the wreath together I used a piece of chipboard that I had.
-You really don’t need to buy anything for this, sue what you have.
+To hold the wreath together I used a piece of 12 x 12 inch chipboard that I had.
+You really don't need to buy anything for this, use what you have.
 You could even use a cereal box.

 Cut a large square out of the center leaving about a 2-inch border.
 This will be the back piece to the wreath that holds it all together.
 If you would like, you can paint this piece orange, but not necessary.

-Also, make sure that you use a hot glue that is designed for foam.
-Otherwise, the glue will just melt to the styrofoam and not adhere it to the chipboard piece.
+Make sure that you use hot glue that is designed for foam.
+Otherwise, the glue will just melt to the styrofoam and not adhere to the chipboard piece.

 Next, arrange all of the candy corn pieces over the chipboard frame.
 Then adjust as needed to make all of the pieces spaced equally apart.